certcode-eu/osscompliance/README.md

 ## TODO
+- Notification when report diff detected
+- Use previous results as cache
 - Create other language modules
-- Use previous results as cache

 ## License
 AGPL